 Of course, there are some who rejected that chance.

-In this article, we are now going to feature players who actually did pull on the green jersey at some point, most notably a couple who may or may not have have recently played at Euro 2020.
+In this article, we are now going to feature players who actually did pull on the green jersey at some point, most notably a couple who are prominent members of the current England squad.

 Instead, it will be footballers who completely turned down the opportunity to represent Ireland.

-Here are seven notable players who did just that.
+Here are eight notable players who did just that.

 Players That Turned Down Ireland

-He has been heavily pursued by both Martin O'Neill and Mick McCarthy, remaining uncommitted on both occasions
+He was heavily pursued by both Martin O'Neill and Mick McCarthy, remaining noncommittal on both occasions.

 Curtis Davies' links to Ireland are tenuous at best, but he did still qualify to play for the country.